-2.12.
-An avifaunal post-construction monitoring plan, which identifies a specific Cape Vulture monitoring regime must be provided and included in the post-construction monitoring plan required in terms of the Avifaunal Specialist Assessment.
-This plan must include, as a minimum, the following information which would be specific to Cape Vulture monitoring: 2.12.1. timeframes and intervals for monitoring Cape Vulture fatalities at both wind turbine locations and power lines on the preferred site where risks were identified; 2.12.2. the locations to be monitored including GPS points (this will relate to wind turbines once the final turbine placement plan is approved); 2.12.3. methodology for searcher efficiency and scavenger removal; 2.12.4. methods for monitoring (i.e. transects or radial) as well as the extent of the monitoring area; and 2.12.5. the years and intervals for the duration of post-construction monitoring must be identified.
-2.13.
-The findings of the post-construction monitoring must be submitted to the relevant competent authority and relevant conservation organisations at intervals contemplated in paragraph 2.9.5 and must include as a minimum the following information: 2.13.1.
-A copy of the SACNASP registration certificate of the zoological or ecological specialist who prepared the monitoring report and a curriculum vitae demonstrating experience in Cape Vultures; 2.13.2. a signed statement of independence by the specialist; 2.13.3. the duration, date and seasons of the monitoring; 2.13.4. a summary of the findings of the monitoring; 2.13.5. a description of the methodology used, indicating where the methodology was amended from that identified in paragraphs 2.12.3 and 2.12.4; 2.13.6. a map indicating where carcasses of Cape Vultures were found (GPS coordinate), the condition of the carcass, the nearest turbine number, and the estimated age of the bird when killed, where relevant; 2.13.9. a statement on the correlation between the expected fatality rates and the findings of the post-construction monitoring compared against post-development prediction; and 2.13.10. a statement on the correlation between the expected fatality rate and the findings of the monitoring requirements and the inclusion of curtailment times or other appropriate mitigation measures.
-2.14.
-The data related to the post-construction monitoring must be uploaded to the national bird monitoring database once operational, throughout the period of post construction monitoring, once the system is operational.
+- 2.12.2. the locations to be monitored including GPS points (this will relate to wind turbines once the final turbine placement plan is approved); - 2.12.3. methodology for searcher efficiency and scavenger removal; - 2.12.4. methods for monitoring (i.e. transects or radial) as well as the extent of the monitoring area; and - 2.12.5. the years and intervals for the duration of post-construction monitoring must be identified. - 2.13.
+The findings of the post-construction monitoring must be submitted to the relevant competent authority and relevant conservation organisations at intervals contemplated in paragraph 2.9.5 and must include as a minimum the following information: - 2.13.1. a copy of the SACNASP registration certificate of the zoological or ecological specialist who prepared the monitoring report and a curriculum vitae demonstrating experience in Cape Vultures; - 2.13.2. a signed statement of independence by the specialist; - 2.13.3. the duration, date and seasons of the monitoring; - 2.13.4. a summary of the findings of the monitoring; - 2.13.5. a description of the methodology used, indicating where the methodology was amended from that identified in paragraphs 2.12.3 and 2.12.4; - 2.13.6. a map indicating where carcasses of Cape Vultures were found (GPS coordinate), the condition of the carcass, the nearest turbine number, and the estimated age of the bird when killed, where relevant; - 2.13.7. an indication of the cause of death; - 2.13.8. information on injured birds, including the location of injury and cause; - 2.13.9. a statement on the correlation between the expected fatality rates and the findings of the post-construction monitoring compared against post-development prediction; and - 2.13.10. a statement on the correlation between the expected fatality rate and the findings of the monitoring, including any amendments that must be made to monitoring requirements and the inclusion of curtailment times or other appropriate mitigation measures. - 2.14.
+The data related to the post-construction monitoring must be uploaded to the national bird monitoring database once operational, throughout the period of post-construction monitoring, once the system is operational.